leegengyu/vulnhub-box-walkthrough/dc-2.md

 ![](/screenshots/dc-2/flag2.jpg)
 * From the details of the post, the Page was published, but it probably did not appear on the site (where `Flag 1` did) because it was not inserted on the front page.
 The URL of the published Page is: `http://dc-2/index.php/flag-2/`.
 * Turns out that we could have just obtained `Flag 2` by modifying the url of `Flag 1`.
 I immediately tried `/flag-3/`, `/flag-4/`, `/flag-5/` and `/flag-final/` but they were all not found (or at least not viewable as the user `jerry` or `tom`).
-* We will now explore the other service, i.e. SSH that is also running on the vulnerable VM.
-Since we have the WordPress login credentials to `jerry` and `tom`, we will likewise attempt a SSH login using those same credentials: `ssh [username]@dc-2 -p 7744`.
+* We will now explore the other service (SSH) that is also running on the vulnerable VM.
+Our attempts to login via SSH will use the same set of credentials which we have obtained for the 2 WordPress accounts, since this is the only set of credentials which we have at the moment.
+* Run `ssh [username]@dc-2 -p 7744`.
 * We are able to successfully log in with `tom:parturient`:
 ![](/screenshots/dc-2/sshtomLogin.jpg)
 * However, we can also see that we are stuck with a `rbash`, i.e. a restricted shell that restricts some features of bash shell.